RishabhRD/rs-stl/README.md

 ## Algorithms Implemented / Planned to Implement

 The names mentioned here are C++ standard library names.
-If any algorithm is implemented with other name as I would feel that name would be more suitable then, that name would be mentioned explicitly in front of C++ name as well as required description would be provided.
+If any algorithm is implemented with other name as other name would be more suitable then, that name would be mentioned explicitly in front of C++ name as well as required description would be provided.